sslrlworkshop/sslrlworkshop.github.io/_pages/home.md

          <p>
          Sing up
          <a href="https://docs.google.com/forms/d/1yJAQnIRLRaUd3Zxn6pAmSLxNY8OBseO5Jw4EZxHQG9s" class="red">here</a>,
-         and we will notify you of your groups and the meeting link prior to the event.
+         and we will notify you or your groups and the meeting link prior to the event.
         </p>.

     </div>